xkyanari/megura-js/README.md

 - **Alchemy API Key**: You will need an Alchemy API key to access the Alchemy Web3 API.
 You can obtain a key by creating an account on the Alchemy website at https://alchemyapi.io.
 - **OpenAI API Key**: You will need an OpenAI API key to use the OpenAI package.
 You can obtain a key by creating an account on the OpenAI website at https://openai.com.
 - **Twitter API Keys and Tokens**: You will need Twitter API keys and tokens to authenticate and integrate the bot with Twitter.
 You can obtain these by creating a new project and developer account on the Twitter Developer Portal at https://developer.twitter.com.
 - **Database**: You will need a database to store data related to the bot.
-In this project, SQLite3 is used.
+In this project, SQLite3 is used then later migrated to MySQL 8.0.
 You can download and install SQLite3 from the official website at https://www.sqlite.org/download.html.
 Alternatively, you can use other databases supported by Sequelize, such as PostgreSQL, MySQL, or MariaDB.

 ## List of Discord bot features (work in progress)